XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
 fee | [value](#value) | *Optional* An exact fee to pay for the transaction, before multiplying for multi-signed transactions.
 See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* Deprecated: Use `maxFeeXRP` in the RippleAPI constructor instead.
 The maximum fee to pay for this transaction.
-If this exceeds `maxFeeXRP`, `maxFeeXRP` will be used instead.
+If this exceeds `maxFeeXRP`, use `maxFeeXRP` instead.
 See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
-If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
+If this option and `maxLedgerVersionOffset` are both omitted, the default is 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version.
 If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'. maxLedgerVersion | string,null | *Optional* The highest ledger version that the transaction can be included in.
-If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
+If this option and `maxLedgerVersionOffset` are both omitted, the default is 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version.
-If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. `sequence` and `ticketSequence` are mutually exclusive, only one of them can be set. signersCount | integer | *Optional* Number of signers that will be signing this transaction. ticketSequence | [ticket-sequence](#account-sequence-number) | *Optional* The ticket sequence to be used for this transaction. `sequence` and `ticketSequence` are mutually exclusive, only one of them can be set.
+If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. `sequence` and `ticketSequence` are mutually exclusive, only one of them can be set. signersCount | integer | *Optional* Number of signers that can multi-sign this transaction. ticketSequence | [ticket-sequence](#account-sequence-number) | *Optional* The ticket sequence to be used for this transaction. `sequence` and `ticketSequence` are mutually exclusive, only one of them can be set.

-We recommend that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction will never succeed in the future.
+We recommend that you specify a `maxLedgerVersion` so that you can quickly determine that a failed transaction can never succeed in the future.
 It is impossible for a transaction to succeed after the XRP Ledger's consensus-validated ledger version exceeds the transaction's `maxLedgerVersion`.
 If you omit `maxLedgerVersion`, the "prepare\*" method automatically supplies a `maxLedgerVersion` equal to the current ledger plus 3, which it includes in the return value from the "prepare\*" method.

 ## Transaction ID